Percolation phase transition on planar spin systems: Proof ingredients

 These sets are distributed as the sets~$\mathcal{P}^x$ defined in Section~$\ref{s:model_and_notations}$, and the same notation will be used for them.
-The variables~$R_i$ associated to each~$T_i \in \mathcal{P}^x$ are then distributed as the collection of independent uniform random variables associated to each time-mark of~$x$ defined in \eqref{eq:time_mark_uniform_rv}.
-We can then use these collections of Poissonian time-marks, associated uniform random variables, and the initial state variables defined in~\eqref{eq:2nd_rho0x} in order to define the graphical construction in the same manner of Section~\ref{s:model_and_notations}.
+The variables~$R_i$ associated to each~$T_i \in \mathcal{P}^x$ are then distributed as the collection of independent uniform random variables associated to each time mark of~$x$ defined in \eqref{eq:time_mark_uniform_rv}.
+We can then use these collections of Poissonian time marks, associated uniform random variables, and the initial state variables defined in~\eqref{eq:2nd_rho0x} in order to define the graphical construction in the same manner of Section~\ref{s:model_and_notations}.
 By elementary properties of the Poisson point process, the process defined in this manner has the same distribution as

 From now on we assume the new construction above was the one used in order to define this process, and write $\P$ and $\E$ for the probability and expectation corresponding to the new construction.
 We note that all starting densities~$\rho \in [0, 1]$ are coupled, and the monotone properties alluded to in Section~$\ref{s:model_and_notations}$ are justified by the monotonicity of~$g_\beta$.